The Enigmatic Life and Lasting Legacy of Edgar Allan Poe

 ChildrenNone

-Known for"The Raven," "The Tell-Tale Heart," "The Fall of the House of Usher"
+Known For"The Raven," "The Tell-Tale Heart," "The Fall of the House of Usher"

 Early Life